Mitsubishi Lancer: Tenth generation (2017)

+Discontinuation

+On 1 April 2024, CMC confirmed the Grand Lancer had ended production, marking the end of the nameplate after 51 years.

 Sales

 Australia

 Since 2007, the Lancer has regularly featured within the Top 10 and Top 20 vehicle sales charts.
 Prior to the discontinuation of Lancer production in 2017, John Signoriello, CEO of Mitsubishi Motors Australia Ltd, decided to stockpile as many Lancers as possible, in order to sell them in succeeding years.
 The following table shows sales since 2006.